-Your credit score will determine how much interest you have to pay on loans or credit.
-If your credit score is 600 or less, then you will likely have difficulty getting a new loan at a reasonable interest rate.
-Most lenders who see borrowers with a credit score of 600 or lower will only offer high-interest loans that must be paid without fail every month.
+A credit score of 600 is below average.
+If your credit score is 600 or less, it may be difficult to get a new loan at an affordable interest rate.
+Most lenders who see borrowers with a credit score of 600 or lower will only offer high-interest loans with strict terms.
 If the borrower fails to pay each month, then the lender can send the account to collections.
 Thankfully, you can do several things to improve your credit score.
 We’ll cover some strategies in this article.

 What Is Credit Scoring Anyway?